Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Aborted
 ```

 Instead we use TCACHE poisoning.
 The `stack_malloc_win` command helpfully prints `v15`'s address before doing the malloc check, so we can read it from the output.
-We then poison a freed heap chunk's `next` pointer to point at `v15`, causing the next `malloc(63)` call to return it.
+We then poison a freed heap chunk's `next` pointer to point at `v15`, causing the next `malloc(63)` call to return the `v15` chunk.

 The TCACHE bin for `malloc(63)` is the 57-72 byte bin (bin `#3`).
 We allocate two chunks of size 72 to match this bin, free them, and poison the first chunk's `next`: